dhanssen93/OfficeTooling/README.md

 ## Room for Improvement

 Room for improvement:
-- Introduce try-catch in the function Add-Owner
+- Introduce try-catch where possible
-- Change the advanced function Get-MailboxPermissions to a normal function
 - Fix to remove ; at the beginnig of CustomAttribute1 when present
+- Get-UserMailboxPermssions needs a check on if an address is filled in

 To do:
-- Commited the script
+- Add comment to the script
-- Introduce new functions depending of the need
+- Introduce new functions depending of the needs

 ## Contact
-Created by D. Hanssen > GitHub@visione.nl - feel free to contact me!
+Created by D. Hanssen > GitHub@visione.nl - feel free to contact me for any tips or suggestions!